-A senior executive I worked with recently went from working every weekend and evening to never taking her laptop home, enjoying her job and her life more, having a bigger impact as a leader AND getting a promotion to director-level during this time.
+A senior executive I worked with went from working every weekend and evening to never taking her laptop home, enjoying her job and her life more, having a bigger impact as a leader AND getting a promotion to director-level during this time.

 All of this started with her getting out of the hamster wheel of busyness.

 The first step is to make a DECISION to change how busy you are.
 This creates time for the things that are important at work and outside work.

 5 tips for more space & greater impact